The foodie scene in Griffith is gaining momentum with the return of young entrepreneurs growing family businesses and investing in new ones.

 WITH A PICTURESQUE MAIN STREET DOTTED WITH UPMARKET BOUTIQUES, GRIFFITH OFFERS A LOVELY SHOPPING EXPERIENCE.

-In the bottom block of Banna Avenue, pop into Darani for gorgeous imported shoes; Stomp for stylish, contemporary fashions; Old Belahlee is a treasure-trove of unique items including candles, napery and silver; stop by Strawberries On Ice for your lingerie needs and essential travelling layers and Ravanello Optometrist for new reading glasses and imported sunnies!
+In the bottom block of Banna Avenue, pop into Stomp for stylish, contemporary fashions and visit Old Belahlee to find a treasure-trove of unique items including candles, napery and silver.

 There are shops specialising in children’s fashion, homewares, men's fashion, formal wear, frocks and florists and the Visitor Information Centre has a great range of Australian and Griffith souvenirs.

-While in the middle block you could get lost in Under the Arches, an eclectic collection including leather bags and scarves, furniture, homewares and gifts for the man in your life.
-Lola & Iris stock an enviable range of fashionable labels, clothes, shoes and accessories for men and women.
+While in the middle block Lola & Iris stock an enviable range of fashionable labels, clothes, shoes and accessories for men and women.